Attendance and Absence

 Leave of Absence

 We believe that children need to be in school for all sessions, so that they can make the most progress possible.
 However, we do understand that there are times where a parent may request leave of absence in exceptional circumstances.
 The Governing Body has drawn up a schedule of possible requests for leave of absence and the maximum number of days which may be granted as authorised absence.
 Holiday requests will not be authorised.
 Prior to any leave of absence, a request should be made by completing a ‘Leave of Absence’ form.
-These forms are available from the school office.
+These forms are available below or from the school office .
 Parent/Carers will be informed, in writing, as to whether the request meets the criteria for an authorised absence.

 Unauthorised absence or truancy is defined as any unaccounted for absence from school or a child arriving 15 minutes after the register has been taken without a suitable explanation.
 The truancy figures for each school are collated during the summer term and any unauthorised absence will be recorded on your child’s school report.